-Hopetowns aims to support the well-being and successful integration of asylum seekers and refugees into British society, by starting at the early stage of an individual’s asylum process.
-We support asylum-seekers in London by providing concrete solutions to everyday problems intertwined with a welcoming atmosphere and emotional support.
+Hopetowns was the first of several weekly drop-in groups we have organised which aim to support the well-being and successful integration of asylum seekers and refugees into British society, by starting at the early stage of an individual’s asylum process.
+We support asylum-seekers in London and beyond by providing concrete solutions to everyday problems intertwined with a welcoming atmosphere and emotional support.

-We have a track-record of preventing homelessness by assisting individuals with complicated housing cases and facilitating family reunion for several refugee families in London.
+We have a track-record of preventing homelessness by assisting individuals with complicated housing cases and supporting family reunion applications for several refugee families in London.

 The Witness Project

-The Witness Project is a collaborative piece of work with Humans for Rights Network which responds to the rising number of asylum seekers in the UK being accommodated in hotels and reception centres.
+The Witness Project is a collaborative piece of work with Humans for Rights Network which responds to the large number of asylum seekers in the UK being accommodated in hotels and reception centres.
 Through listening and bearing witness to their circumstances, we have been able to raise awareness and obtain legal advocacy.
-We have focussed significantly on the unacceptable number of unaccompanied asylum-seeking children who have been placed in hotels organised for adults and have supported Humans for Rights Network in getting many moved into more appropriate accommodation.
+We have focussed significantly on the unacceptable number of unaccompanied asylum-seeking children who have been placed in adult accommodation and have supported Humans for Rights Network in getting many moved into more appropriate accommodation.